Build and release retention policies

 Retention policies are used to configure how long builds and releases are to be retained by the system.
 The primary reasons to delete older builds and releases are to conserve storage and to reduce clutter.
 The main reasons to keep builds and releases are for audit and tracking.

 In most cases you don't need to retain completed builds longer than a certain number of days.
-Using build retention policies, you can control how many days you want to keep each build before deleting it and the minimum number of builds that should be retained for each definition.
+Using build retention policies, you can control how many days you want to keep each build before deleting it and the minimum number of builds that should be retained for each pipeline.

 Global build retention policy

-If you are using an on-premises Team Foundation Server, you can specify build retention policy defaults and maximums for a team project collection.
+If you are using an on-premises Team Foundation Server, you can specify build retention policy defaults and maximums for a project collection.
 You can also specify when builds are permanently destroyed (removed from the Deleted tab in the build explorer).

 - TFS 2017 and newer: